Engineering Unit Tests with AI Agents

 Section 6: The Three Pillars of GOOD Unit Tests

-- Maintainability
+- Maintainability and cost of change

-- Trustworthiness
+- Trustworthiness and developer confidence

 Section 7: Automated Test Types

-- Types of Integration tests
+- Types of integration tests and their role